Nkaka23dev/Nkaka23dev/README.md

 ### I am Eric Nkaka

 My passion lies in the field of Web and Mobile app development.
 Currently, I work as a Software Developer at Ojemba, where I continuously strive to enhance my skills.
-Feel free to reach out to me. [nkakaeric96@gmail.com](mailto:nkakaeric96@gmail.com)
+Available at: [nkakaeric96@gmail.com](mailto:nkakaeric96@gmail.com)
 <!-- - 👀 I’m interested in Web and Mobile app development
 - I’m currently working on The Gym Rwanda projects
 - I’m looking to collaborate with other full stack developers